DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 ## 🚀 Milestone #4: Result ✨

+---
 Your results are **significantly more accurate**, enabling you to query semi-structured or unstructured data in **human-readable prompts** without memorizing any syntax. 🤩 Next, you can explore different frameworks and create other **agents** to fulfill various organizational needs. 🎯 These can include multi-agent systems, single agents working across multiple frameworks or data sources, and potentially deploying your solution as a **web app** or simple site (e.g., using Azure Web Apps), or via Python-based lightweight deployment packages. 🌐

 Having addressed all the use cases of reading different source files to retrieve domain-specific answers, 🥳 you’ve extended your application’s intelligence to match the expertise of the prompt engineer’s queries.
 But how do we push it further? **Enter multi-agent applications**! 🧠 These are small, autonomous subsystems that operate in parallel, in series, or back-and-forth to deliver a refined product—work that might otherwise require hours of manual analysis. 🚀
 Stay tuned to learn more about **multi-agent AI applications** in upcoming challenges! 📚

 **Congratulations** once again! 👏
 ---

 ### Extra Credits 🌟

 - **Deploy your web app** using the new deployment.
 Test it to see how it behaves in a real environment. 🚀
+- **Deploy your app using cosmos DB** so that the emeddings and vector data and actual data will both be stored in the same place 🚀
+- **Enable CICD Pipeline** enable contnious integration and deployment using gitops for LLM models 🚀
 - Experiment with **Temperature** and **P value** to understand how they influence response creativity and variability. 🌡️
 - **Customize** the model’s context or instructions with a humorous or thematic style—maybe channel your favorite movie character’s voice. 🎭
-- Investigate how **Microsoft Fabric** can act as a data source for your AI app, noting when new features might be in preview or GA. 🧵
+- Investigate how **Microsoft Fabric** can act as a data source for your AI app,which all features are in preview and what all are GA. 🧵